Skip to main content

 Basic

-• Number - allows only an input of numerical data
+• Number: allows only numerical data

-• Date - allows users to select a date from the calendar
+• Date: allows users to select a date from the calendar

-• Tag - add a tag, e.g. ‘Scheduled’
+• Tag: add a tag, e.g. ‘Scheduled’

-• User - tag (@) a user so that they’re notified of any changes
+• User: tag (@) a user so that they’re notified of any changes

-• Link - only allows URLs to be entered
+• Link: only allows URLs to be entered

 Page

-• Page link - link to another Confluence page
+• Page link: link to another Confluence page

-• Page status - display the status of a Confluence page (e.g. ‘Draft’)
+• Page status: display the status of a Confluence page (e.g. ‘Draft’)

-• Page label - display the labels that are associated with a Confluence page
+• Page label: display the labels that are associated with a Confluence page

-• Page details - display details about who a Confluence page was created by and when
+• Page details: display details about who a Confluence page was created by and when

 Jira